Facts about Stachybotrys chartarum

 - Do not install carpet in the basement, kitchen, and bathroom.

-- Do not keep old newspapers and books at your home because they are very prone to get moldy once they get wet.
+- Do not keep old newspapers and books in your home because they are very prone to get moldy once they get wet.

 - If your home gets flooded, do not sit idle at home.
 Clean the soft items and dry out the soft furnishings immediately with the help of commercial products as early as you can.